NeneWang/Concept-Logs/pages/Engineering Documentation Best Practices.md

 - Keep as much as you can in a single page.
 - Ensure [[Documentation]] can be queried.
 - Keep a [[Taking Meeting notes]] Documentation.
+- If you are in a team.
+Keep it in a single ecosystem.
 -